News! 2021 Teaching the Skills That Matter in Adult Education (TSTM)

 The role of the MA TSTM team is to:

-- In collaboration with ACLS and SABES C&I centers,
+- In collaboration with ACLS and SABES C&I PD centers,

-- develop the TSTM implementation and sustainability plan.
-ACLS anticipates releasing this plan in early 2021
+- Contribute to the development of the TSTM implementation and sustainability plan.
+ACLS anticipates releasing this plan in early 2021.

 - Disseminate TSTM best teaching practices to adult education providers